 Faculty of Social Sciences

-Disclaimer: Programme contents and formats are subject to change due to the pandemic situation.
+Disclaimer: Programme contents and formats are subject to change.
 We will continue to work closely with professors to refine our programme and ensure that students will have a safe and enjoyable time.
 Programme fees and application fees are non-refundable.